aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 - A development machine with Python installed.
 - Ansible builder installed with `pip install ansible-builder`.
-- [Docker](https://docs.docker.com/engine/install/) or [Podman](https://podman.io/docs/installation) installed on the development machine.
+- [Podman](https://podman.io/docs/installation) installed on the development machine.

 You can place the Ansible builder dependencies with your current project or leverage a separate project entirely for your EE builds.
-Please note that this example was created with version 4.7.1 of the AVD collection.
+Please note that this example was created with version 4.9.0 of the AVD collection.
 Dependencies may change between versions.

 ```shell
 ❯ tree -I venv/